Pratyush-xxvi/Incubyte_assessment/README.md

 ---

-# 🤖 AI Usage
+# 🤖 My AI Usage

-## AI Tools Used
+AI tools were used as development assistants during this project to:

-- ChatGPT
+- Discuss implementation approaches
-- Google Gemini

-## How AI Was Used

-AI was used to assist with:

-- Spring Boot backend development
-- Spring Security and JWT authentication
+- Understand Spring Security and JWT concepts
-- REST API implementation
-- React frontend development
-- Order management workflow
-- Debugging backend and frontend issues
+- Debug backend and frontend issues
-- Documentation
-- Environment variable configuration
+- Review REST API design
-- README preparation
+- Improve documentation

-## Reflection

-AI accelerated development by assisting with backend implementation, frontend development, debugging, documentation, and project organization.
-All AI-generated suggestions were reviewed, tested, and modified before integration into the final project.
+All AI-generated suggestions were reviewed, modified where required, tested, and integrated before being included in the final project.

 ---